 fulfill our ministry in whatever capacity we are called to help.
 In most

 cases a ministry of helps is doing something for someone else’s ministry.
-This kind of work, helping
+This kind of

-assigns tasks to people that are too great for one person to accomplish
+assigns tasks to people that are too great for one person to accomplish,

 opportunity to learn how to get along with others and build unity in the Church.